airchains-network/svm-station/docs/src/running-validator/vote-accounts.md

 ### Vote Account Authorized Voter

-The _vote authority_ keypair may only be changed at epoch boundaries and requires some additional arguments to `solana-validator` for a seamless migration.
+The _vote authority_ keypair may only be changed at epoch boundaries and requires some additional arguments to `svm-station-validator` for a seamless migration.

 1. Run `solana epoch-info`.
 If there is not much time remaining time in the current epoch, consider waiting for the next epoch to allow your validator plenty of time to restart and catch up.
-2. Create the new vote authority keypair, `solana-keygen new -o ~/new-vote-authority.json`.
+2. Create the new vote authority keypair, `svm-station-keygen new -o ~/new-vote-authority.json`.
 3. Determine the current _vote authority_ keypair by running `solana vote-account ~/vote-account-keypair.json`.
 It may be validator's identity account (the default) or some other keypair.
 The following steps assume that `~/validator-keypair.json` is that keypair.
 4. Run `solana vote-authorize-voter-checked ~/vote-account-keypair.json ~/validator-keypair.json ~/new-vote-authority.json`.
    The new vote authority is scheduled to become active starting at the next epoch.
-5. `solana-validator` now needs to be restarted with the old and new vote authority keypairs, so that it can smoothly transition at the next epoch.
+5. `svm-station-validator` now needs to be restarted with the old and new vote authority keypairs, so that it can smoothly transition at the next epoch.
 Add the two arguments on restart: `--authorized-voter ~/validator-keypair.json --authorized-voter ~/new-vote-authority.json`
-6. After the cluster reaches the next epoch, remove the `--authorized-voter ~/validator-keypair.json` argument and restart `solana-validator`, as the old vote authority keypair is no longer required.
+6. After the cluster reaches the next epoch, remove the `--authorized-voter ~/validator-keypair.json` argument and restart `svm-station-validator`, as the old vote authority keypair is no longer required.

 ### Vote Account Authorized Withdrawer